pulumi/docs/cyblog2.md

         const app = express();
         app.use(bodyParser.json());
         app.post("/events", (req, res) => {
-            // Importantly: the code in this arrow-function is the code that will run in your serverless GCP cloud function!
+            // Importantly: This is the code that will run in your serverless GCP cloud function!

             const body = req.body;